menandmice/micetro_docs/guides/user-manual/webapp_user_guide.rst

   :align: center
 |

 To add or remove an object to a folder, select the object in the data grid and then use the :guilabel:`Action` menu to select :guilabel:`Add to folder`.
-In the **Add to Folder** dialog box, you can add the object to a folder, move it between folders, or remove it from a folder.
+In the **Add to Folder** dialog, you can add the object to a folder, move it between folders, or remove it from a folder.

 .. _quickfilter: